Combo: Co-speech holistic 3D human motion generation and efficient customizable adaptation in harmony: Experiments

 \subsubsection{Quantitative Results}

 We first consider a clear training set, Neutral video clips of Scott from BEAT2.
 We show that our method, trained from scratch (indicated by *), can achieve superior performance than the competing methods.
-As shown in the top part of Tab.~\ref{tab:sota}, we begin by analyzing the synchronization of facial expressions, our method significantly outperforms the baselines in both MSE and LVD by a large margin, applicable to both specialized talking head generation methods~\cite{xing2023codetalker, fan2022faceformer} and other holistic motion generation methods~\cite{habibie2021learning, yi2023generating, liu2023emage}.
+As shown in the BEAT2(Scott)-Neutral part of Tab.~\ref{tab:sota}, we begin by analyzing the synchronization of facial expressions, our method significantly outperforms the baselines in both MSE and LVD by a large margin, applicable to both specialized talking head generation methods~\cite{xing2023codetalker, fan2022faceformer} and other holistic motion generation methods~\cite{habibie2021learning, yi2023generating, liu2024emage}.
 Then, we shift our focus to the quality of gestures, where previous co-speech methods~\cite{liu2022beat, yang2023diffusestylegesture} struggle to match our results.
 Moreover, our method also outperforms TalkSHOW and EMAGE in terms of FGD and BC, with FGD being particularly notable, which indicates that the distribution of our results is the closest to the ground truth.
 Note that our method's DIV metric is slightly lower than that of TalkSHOW and EMAGE, which can be attributed to the fact that the comparative methods include some sudden and exaggerated meaningless movements, leading to a higher score.
 Finally, we evaluate the motion produced by holistic methods from an comprehensive viewpoint.
 Our approach shows remarkable advancements in FMD, indicating that it excels in generating synchronized and coordinated holistic body motions.
+Besides, we present quantitative evaluations on Beat2-Nidal, an identity that is distinctly different from Scott.
+Our method consistently verifies superior performance compared to the recent TalkSHOW and EMAGE, as shown in the BEAT2(Nidal) part of Tab.~\ref{tab:sota}.

 Overall, thanks to the divide and unite mechanism in DU-Trans, our method not only demonstrates superior performance in the metrics of individual components but also clearly leads to holistic metrics.
 Similar observations could also be concluded from the quantitative results on SHOW dataset, as shown in Tab.~\ref{tab:sota2}.
 Notably, the solid pre-training performance brought by this powerful basic architecture will benefit the subsequent fine-tuning stage.
 For more details, please refer to Sec.~\ref{sec:4.3}.